timrappold/jekyll-now/_posts/2018-4-18-Gitting_started_with_Git.md

   ​

   You can go ahead and do work in the local clone, write some code, and when you have something working, you use git to `commit` your changes, and then `push` those changes to the remote repo.

+  `git status` — use this frequently.
+It tells you whether your branch is up to date with origin master.

+  `git add <filename>` gets a file ready for a commit.
+You could stage several files for a commit before comitting.

+  `git commit -m "Your informative commit message."` — this makes a local commit.

+  `git push origin master` gets this thing pushed to your remote repository.

+And that's it.
+Check `git status` to make sure it all worked well.